 Know when to automate communications (and when not to)

 In the digital age, automating tedious or repetitive processes can be a big win for law firms.
-However, when it comes to communication, it’s important to be thoughtful and ensure that automated communication is convenient for both you and your client.
-In general, simple and transactional communications are fine to automate, but more personal and specific communications are best left to humans.
+However, when it comes to client communication, it’s important to be thoughtful and ensure that automated messages are convenient for you and your client.

-Finally, no one likes to hear bad news from a robot: As a rule of thumb, try your best to deliver bad news in person.
+Finally, no one likes to hear bad news from a robot.
+That’s why it’s always best to share any difficult updates in person.

 Know which channels to use

-Depending on which area of law you practice in, and what types of cases you handle, different communication channels may be more or less appropriate for different situations.
-Consider whether it’s best to deliver news, answer questions, or provide an update via phone, email, letter, text, or another medium.
+Depending on which area of law you practice and the types of cases you handle, different communication channels may be more or less appropriate for different situations.
+You have a range of mediums available to deliver news, answer questions, and provide updates, including:

-For example, when a client phones with a question, it may be more appropriate to email the answer so that the client has it in writing for easy reference, or to reassure the client over the phone and follow up with a brief note via email for posterity.
+When a client phones with a question, it may be more appropriate to email the answer so that the client has it in writing for easy reference.
+Or, you can reassure the client over the phone and follow up with a brief note via email for posterity.

 Of course, no matter which channel you use, ensure that it’s secure so that you’re keeping client information confidential.